qooxdoo/qooxdoo/documentation/manual/source/pages/widget/slider.rst

 Description
 -----------
 The Slider widget is the classic widget for controlling a bounded value.
-It lets the user move a slider handle along a horizontal or vertical groove and translates the handle’s position into an integer value within the defined range.
+It lets the user move a slider handle along a horizontal or vertical groove and translates the handle's position into an integer value within the defined range.

 .. _pages/widget/slider#demos: